The-Bees-Decree-Server/PINGUS/README.md

 Made specifically for our server but made publically avaliable.
 WIP

-lol if you got this far, icon is a hint.
-IYKYK IYDYD 😜 hammer, you guessed it, `spawn Pingus`
+lol if you got this far, `spawn Pingus`